I got the idea for the new logo sometime around early 1996, while wandering around in the old neighborhood.

 In some of the older neighborhoods of the city -- Bywater, Faubourg Marigny, Uptown -- there are these very old, very distinctive ceramic letter tiles set into the cement of the street corners, spelling out the street names.
 I always loved these things, ever since I was a kid.
 They're pretty unique, as far as I've seen, and to me they are quintessentially New Orleanian.

 It struck me how cool it'd be if I could get duplicates of them.
-But no ceramicist in town that I spoke to had even had the idea to reproduce them.
+But no ceramicist in town that I spoke to at the time had even had the idea to reproduce them.
 Not only that, but I started finding that the original tiles were becoming endangered -- many street corners were being broken up and replaced, and in many instances the tiles were not being put back into the newly poured concrete.
 They were beginning to disappear all over the city.